Limonische/LazyImage/README.md

 ### Shared dev server

-If you want to open your project on multiple devices use the following command
+If you want to open your project on multiple devices run the following command

 ```npm
 npm run share